ansys/pymapdl/docs/source/user_guide/post.rst

      MORE (YES,NO OR CONTINUOUS)=

-However, using the ``ansys.mapdl`` module, you can instead request the nodal displacement with:
+However, using an instance of ``Mapdl``, you can instead request the nodal displacement with:

 .. code:: python